-- o The IETF, ISOC, IAB, IRTF chair cannot be chair of this LLC Board. - o A Director cannot be a paid consultant or employee of the Executive Director or their sub-contractors, nor a paid consultant or employee of ISOC.
+- o The IETF, ISOC Board, IAB, or IRTF chair cannot be chair of this LLC Board, though they may serve as a Director. - A Director cannot be a paid consultant or employee of the Executive Director or their sub-contractors, nor a paid consultant or employee of ISOC.